Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 The code is built with python 3.x (tested with version 3.6.10) and TensorFlow 2.x (tested with version 2.2.0).

+## Usage
+Save this repository locally (e.g. using Github Desktop), and make sure to have installed all required dependencies.

+The ***Papers*** folder contains the data and source code needed to reproduce all results of the two reference papers.

+The ***Functions*** folder contains custom functions used for data preparation and implementation of the neural network-based panel data methodology:

+* The source code for the static neural network model is available in _Static_NN_model.py_.

+* The source code for the dynamic neural network model is available in _Dyanmic_NN_model.py_.

+ * The source code for the path-dependent neural network model is available in _Path_dependent_NN_model.py_.

 ## Example
 Illustrative example.
 Function arguments are further explained in Dynamic_NN_model.py and Static_NN_model.py.